 When you think of blue, what’s the first thing that comes to mind?
 Water.
 So as you’ve probably guessed, the blue chopping board is for preparing raw fish, like salmon and trout, and crustaceans, like crab and crayfish.

-White – the colour of milk and many a delectable cheese, making it a fitting colour for the diary chopping board.
+White – the colour of milk and many a delectable cheese, making it a fitting colour for the dairy chopping board.
 Doughs also get prepared on the white board, as well as freshly baked bread and pastries.

 The yellow chopping board has a singular purpose.
 It’s for cutting up poultry, and poultry only.
 How do you remember this?
 Simple – just think about the colour of chicks and ducks.